Externoak/A32NX-installer/readme.md

 ## About

-Simple installer made in python with tkinter for the [A32NX](https://github.com/flybywiresim/a32nx) mod.
+A simple installer made in Python with tkinter for the [A32NX](https://github.com/flybywiresim/a32nx) mod.

 ## Requirements (Only to regenerate the exe file)